 “I would recommend it to anyone who has a passion for economics and an intellectual curiosity to learn more.”

-The IEA Future Thought Leaders’ Programme (Sixth Form) is a one-week summer internship with a focus on economics and public policy.
+The IEA Future Thought Leaders’ Programme (Sixth Form) is a 4-day programme with a focus on economics and public policy.
 Interns participate in a series of lectures delivered by experts, addressing pressing current issues such as globalisation, inequality, solutions to combat climate change, inflation, the housing crisis, political realignment, and the regulation of digital markets.

 In addition, the IEA delivers professional development sessions led by industry professionals, offering insights into careers in finance, academia, think-tanks, journalism, and more.
-During the programme, interns prepare for a policy challenge debate which takes place on the final day.
+During the programme, interns will take part in Speed Debates on a range of topics and finish the week delivering an Elevator Pitch for a Think Tank of their choice.

 This programme not only introduces sixth form students to the world of politics, but also opens the door for further opportunities at the undergraduate and postgraduate level, as well as cultivating lasting connections in a community devoted to shaping the future of economics and public policy.